shilozzz/blockchain/README.md

 2. Pharmaceutical Drug Authenticity Tracker :
 Blockchain-based supply chain tracking system using RBAC to prevent counterfeit medicines and ensure transparency.

+3. ETH Lending Pool (Mini DeFi Protocol) :
+A simplified decentralized lending protocol allowing users to deposit ETH into a liquidity pool and borrow against it.
+Inspired by DeFi protocols like Aave and Compound (simplified architecture).

 ---

 🛠 Tech Stack